 Next Learn-to-Row Session

 We’ve heard your requests, and we’re thrilled to announce that Vero Beach Rowing will be hosting several more Learn to Row opportunities in the very near future.
 We have had a couple of updates in our curriculum and coaching structure in an effort to get more folks on the water as soon as possible.

 Learn to Row 1

-Focusing on the basics of safety, technique, timing, navigation, and “boat feel”, our next Learn to Row 1 will be offered from 5:30PM-7:30PM on Tuesdays and Thursdays, beginning on June 19th and ending on July 19th (no classes the week of July 4th).
-Class sizes will be limited to 14 new rowers, so be sure to sign up soon as these sessions fill up fast!
-Classes cost $150.
+Focusing on the basics of safety, technique, timing, navigation, and “boat feel”, our next Learn to Row 1 will be offered from 6:00PM-7:30PM on Tuesdays and Thursdays, beginning on September 18th and ending on October 11th.
+Class size will be limited to 14 new rowers, so be sure to sign up soon as these sessions fill up fast!
+Class cost is $150.

 Learn how to board a boat correctly!